 Ground Fault Circuit Interrupter or GFCI is a type of outlet that senses irregularities in electric current flow.
 The GFCI has an internal switch that turns off the flow of electricity.
 It cuts off electricity upon noticing a surge in the current or what we call a ground fault.
 Unlike a standard outlet, it helps prevent electrocution.
 To truly prevent any damage or electrical accidents at any time, make sure the GFCI outlets you currently have are correctly working.

 The electrical current may stray from its usual path due to a damaged device, faulty wiring, contact with water while holding an electrical device, and other reasons.
-Electrocution can cause severe injuries or death, so experts advise homeowners to consider GFCI outlet wiring for kitchen, bathrooms, and other areas close to a water source.
-If you own an old house, having a GFCI outlet is an affordable way to ensure safety in case of worn out wirings.
+Electrocution can cause severe injuries or death, so experts advise homeowners to consider GFCI outlet wiring for kitchens, bathrooms, and other areas close to a water source.
+If you own an old house, having a GFCI outlet is an affordable way to ensure safety in case of worn-out wirings.

 If you or a family member receive a shock, the GFCI senses this as a fluctuation and will prevent further injury by turning off the current.
 This process lasts less than 30 milliseconds, which means you will feel a bit of shock beforehand.
 Compared to having no GFCI, you should receive no severe injuries.
 With that, it is recommended that you regularly test your GFCI outlet wiring in case of malfunctions.